-PIOL/ICL lens surgery is most often performed on patients that are between the age of 21 and 45 years of age and through the use of the most advanced modern day lenses can be an excellent choice for patients seeking visual freedom for distance, intermediate and/or near.
+Lens replacement is one of the most commonly performed elective surgery procedures in the world today.
+It is most often performed on patients over 40 years of age and through the use of the most advanced modern day lenses can be an excellent choice for patients seeking visual freedom at distance, intermediate and/or near.
 There are a number of different premium synthetic IOLs available.
 Your treating surgeon will recommend the one that's most suitable for you.